Observable Gravitational Wave Strain at Second Order

 For the receptor, the signal left $\Delta T_{\rm i}$ earlier and traveled $\Delta L_{\rm i}$ more so it arrived $\Delta T_{\rm i}$ earlier and $\Delta L_{\rm i}$ later, in addition to a shift of the receptor's conformal time by $X^{(1)0}_{\rm ri}$.
 The remaining terms in \eqref{eq:timedelaysecondline2} are due to the observer's motion, respectively due to the velocity and time delay gained from falling in a gravitational potential $\Phi^{(1)}$.
+The physical time delay fluctuation is then given by

+where we set $\eta_i=0$.
+The time delay \eqref{eq:timedelayone2} coincides with the one evaluated in constant proper time slices, which corresponds to $\Delta T_{\rm i}=X^{(1)0}_{\rm ri}=0$ and a redefinition $L\to L+\Delta L_{\rm i}$, and therefore matches construction of the ``cosmic clocks'' of Ref.~\cite{Jeong:2013psa} and the Fermi normal coordinate approach of Refs.~\cite{Schmidt:2012ne,Jeong:2014ufa,Dai:2015rda}.

-Despite being gauge invariant, the time delay \eqref{eq:timedelayone} is not very useful without a complete knowledge of the initial state of the geodesic clock.
+Despite being gauge invariant, the time delay \eqref{eq:timedelayone2} is not very useful for practical purposes without a complete knowledge of the initial state of the geodesic clock, or equivalently, a reconstruction of constant proper time slices.
 Although out of the scope of this paper, one could imagine a setup where the initial separation and proper motion of emitter and receiver are known by other means.
-In that case, one could isolate the propagation effects in the time delay.
+If so, one could isolate the propagation effects.

-To remove initial ambiguities, it is more appropriate to consider the variations in the time delay from successive infinitessimally close pulses, namely the redshift.
+In practice, it is more appropriate to consider the variations in the time delay from successive infinitesimally close pulses, namely the redshift.
 Using that $1+z=d\tau_{\rm rf}(\tau_{\rm ei})/d\tau_{\rm ei}$, we find that the first order correction reads